 What are the symptoms?

-Symptoms of a pituitary tumor vary depending on its size and hormone secretion function; many are asymptomatic.
+Symptoms of a pituitary tumor vary depending on its size and hormone secretion; many are asymptomatic.
 About 25% of pituitary tumors are nonfunctional; 75% are functional.
 Of hormonally active adenomas, about 50% secrete prolactin, 20% secrete growth hormone, 20% secrete adrenocorticotropic hormone, and 10% secrete multiple hormones.

 - Prolactin-producing tumors.
 The most common pituitary tumor, a prolactinoma, causes an overproduction of the hormone that helps control sexual function.
-In women, the tumor can cause menstruation to stop (amenorrhea) or inappropriate production of milk by the breasts (galactorrhea).
+In women, the tumor can cause menstruation to stop (amenorrhea) or inappropriate production of breast milk (galactorrhea).
 In men, prolactinomas may cause enlarged breasts (gynecomastia), erectile dysfunction or impotence, infertility, decrease in body hair, and low sex drive.

 - Growth hormone-producing tumors.
-Most commonly found in men, these pituitary tumors are larger and may grow toward the third ventricle of the brain.
-These tumors may cause gigantism in children or adolescents.
-Adults may develop acromegaly – an enlargement of bones in the hands, feet, or face.
+More common in men, these pituitary tumors may cause gigantism in children or acromegaly in adults.
+Symptoms include enlargement of the bones in the hands, feet, or face.
 Other symptoms include excess sweating, high blood pressure, heart disease, diabetes, and arthritis.

 - Adrenocorticotropic hormone (ACTH)-producing tumors.
-ACTH-producing adenomas occur more often in women.
-The ACTH hormone stimulates the adrenal gland to secrete cortisol.
-Excess cortisol causes Cushing's disease – a fatty hump between the shoulders; weight gain in the face, neck, and trunk of the body; and pink or purple stretch marks on the skin.
+More common in women, these tumors stimulate the adrenal gland to secrete cortisol.
+Excess cortisol causes Cushing's disease, a fatty hump between the shoulders; weight gain in the face, neck, and trunk of the body; and pink or purple stretch marks on the skin.
 Cushing’s can also cause diabetes, menstrual irregularities, excessive hair growth, bruising, hypertension, and bone fractures from calcium depletion.